igorirb/insurance/README.md

 yarn start
 ```

-The app will be available on the port you selected.
+The app will be available on the port you chose on your `.env` file.
 To read the documentation and the available endpoints, please access the url below:

 ```sh
 http://localhost:{PORT}/docs